VonC/gtarsum/README.md

 ## Tar hash

 - Compute hash for each files found in the tar
-- sort the list of file names
+- Sort the list of file names part of the archive
-- compute a hash from the concatenation of the filnames hashes
+- Compute a hash from the concatenation of the filnames hashes

 So if a different tar file has the same files but in a different order, or different date/owner, the global hash can still be the same as an previous archive.